fredgibbs/fredgibbs.github.io/courses/archives-algorithms/archival-interface-critique.md

 section: links-guides
 ---

-# Data Interface Critique
+# Archival Interface Critique

 ## Basic Requirements
-- Needs to be a separate PAGE in your archive, NOT a blog post
+- Needs to be a separate PAGE on your site, NOT just a blog post
-- ~900 words, but the quality is far more important than the quantity
+- ~700 words, but the quality is far more important than the quantity
 - Judicious use of subheadings to delineate your main topics
 - Clear, concise, and meaningful writing (no fluff!)
 - Must include at least 4 screenshots of what you're critiquing